MrChrisWeinert/MAMEIronXP/README.md

 There is a [bug]([url](https://github.com/MrChrisWeinert/MAMEIronXP/issues/11)) where sometimes the games list will show duplicates.
 Should be resolved soon.

-Dark theme on Ubuntu (and maybe Windows?) will [make the game list hard to read]([url](https://github.com/MrChrisWeinert/MAMEIronXP/issues/8)).
-This will be resolved soon.

 Games list items have a [fixed font size and Favorite icon size]([url](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7)).
 ## Tips